-As from 1 March 2009 a simplified turnover-based tax system will be implemented for small sole proprietors, partnerships and incorporated businesses with a turnover less than R1 million per year.
+As from 1 March 2009 a simplified turnover-based tax system was implemented for small sole proprietors, partnerships and incorporated businesses with a turnover less than R1 million per year.

-This turnover-based presumptive tax system will be elective.
-After joining the system, qualifying businesses will be required to remain in the system for a minimum of three years (provided they remain within the monetary threshold).
+This turnover-based presumptive tax system is elective.
+After joining the system, qualifying businesses are to remain in the system for a minimum of three years (provided they remain within the monetary threshold).
 Once a business has elected to migrate out of the system, it will not be able to migrate back for a period of three years.
-Personal services rendered under employment-like conditions and professional services will be excluded from this tax system.
+Personal services rendered under employment-like conditions and professional services are excluded from this tax system.